shuklaaman549/automation_tool/README.md

 ### 4. Run the Workflow

 Once everything is set up, the workflow will automatically run daily at the scheduled time.
-You can also trigger it manually from the GitHub Actions tab.
+You can also trigger it manually from the GitHub Actions tab in your forked repository.

 ## Word of Caution

 - **Security**: Ensure that your LeetCode credentials are securely stored in GitHub Secrets.
 Never hardcode your credentials in the code.
 - **LeetCode Terms of Service**: Be aware of LeetCode's terms and conditions regarding automated submissions.
 Use this script responsibly.

-## Personal take
+## Personal Take

-- I don't support use of these type tools but i know it hurts real bad when you sleep early by mistake 😅 and break your looong streak.
+I don't support the use of these types of tools, but I understand it can be frustrating when you accidentally break a long streak by sleeping early.
+Use this responsibly and as a backup, not as a replacement for genuine problem-solving practice.